feher/the-cubes-demo/README.txt

  - Grid :               Object representing the modeling grid.
  - ShadowMapView :      Displays the generated shadow map texture.
  - TriangleMeshObject : Base class for triangle mesh objects.
-  - ActionObject :      The pressable action objects at the lower/upper left corner that create marbles.
+  - ActionObject :      The pressable action objects at the lower/upper left corner that create models.
   - ModelObject :       Represents the marble objects that can be created/deleted/moved.

 - ObjectData :        Base class for data used by object instances.